Stress - How to cope

 - Some stress can be helpful.
 Too much stress may make you ill.

-- Stress affects everyone differently, but there are common things you can look out for.
+- Stress affects everyone differently, but there are common signs you can look out for.

 - There are many different causes of stress.
-Although stress is not an illness itself, it can make you unwell if it is very bad or if it lasts a long time.
+Stress is not an illness itself.
+But it can make you unwell if it is very bad or if it lasts a long time.

 - You might not be able to avoid stress but there are things you can do to manage it.